dantleech/blog/source/_posts/2019-02-11-timesheet-parser-hoa-compiler.md

 [docs](https://hoa-project.net/En/Literature/Hack/Compiler.html#PP_language)
 for more info).

+When there is no namespace, the `default` namespace is implicitly used.
+When there is a `break` token in the `date` namespace (two new lines as defined above) we revert back to the `default` namespace and can consider f.e. the `date` token again.

 Namespaces are essential, and are what really help make the compiler a much better option than simple regular expressions.

 You may notice that we parse the category as a rule, and the tag as a token.
-There is no particular reason for this other than laziness.
-But let's look at the difference when the AST is rendered:
+There is no particular reason for this other than laziness - we could also have parsed the category as a token, or the tag as a rule, but let's look at the difference when the AST is rendered:

 **Tag**: